You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 Pests that are likely to infest chervil include aphids, carrot rust fly larvae, and slugs.

-You can plant chervil between rows of or next to vulnerable plants like lettuce, broccoli, carrots, radishes, cabbages, and kale.
+You can plant chervil between rows of vulnerable plants like lettuce, broccoli, carrots, radishes, cabbage, and kale.

 4. Dill

 The pests that dill attracts are varied.
-Some of these pests that like dill include spider mites, parsley worms, aphids, and tomato hornworms.
+Some of these pests that like dill include parsley worms, aphids, and tomato hornworms.

 Another beauty of this herb lies in its ability to attract beneficial insects, such as ladybugs, hoverflies, and lacewings.
 Plant it between rows of good companion plants.